 - Created Carlos Slim Institute of Health

-– Created Fundacion Centro Historico – restoration of Mexico City’s center
+- Created Fundacion Centro Historico – the restoration of Mexico City’s center

-– Created Museo Soumaya – free admission art museum with 30,000 renowned pieces
+- Created Museo Soumaya – a free admission art museum with 30,000 renowned pieces

 - Donated $1 million to Clinton Foundation